Managing cashflow and risk, coping with uncertain times

 In some instances, you may be both supplying to and purchasing from a contracting party.
 In those instances, it is important to have a right to set off sums owed to that party against sums due to you.

 You should also be entitled to set off the provisions of one contract against another with the same contracting party.
-For example on contact A, money is owed; on contract B with the same party, money has been paid in advance, but contract B has not yet been delivered on.
+For example on contract A, money is owed; on contract B with the same party, money has been paid in advance, but contract B has not yet been delivered on.
 If the other party has difficulties, you need to be able to retain the monies received and use them for the contract which remains unpaid.
 Unless you have a specific contractual right to do so, then this would be challengeable by the contracting party and an insolvency practitioner.

 Asset finance – factoring and invoice discounting